ArifOmer24/CheckSumAutoBoot/README.md

-CheckSumAutoBoot.exe | Block Windows applications and features with .Net Form App
+CheckSumAutoBoot.exe | Block Windows applications and features using a .NET Form App.

 Functionality:
 1. Application Behavior: